abetusk/dev/projects/laser-spike/laser-spike.md

 make sure that the electronics, wiring and other aspects of the jacket don't fail when in use.
-Much of the subtlety and complexity of the project is providing proper wire routing and making sure that proper strain relief and support for the electronics and connections is provided so it's resilient under normal wear.
+Much of the subtlety and complexity of the project is providing proper wire routing and making sure that strain relief for the electronics and connections is provided so that it's resilient under normal wear.

 Assuming the basic parts are available (soldering iron, multimeter, wire strippers, laser cutter, etc.) I would estimate that this project is about $300 in raw materials and about 20 hours worth